Zoning Review

 - Property ownership is not in LLC or Inc.

-This residential checklist provides details and examples of a completed variance packet, including this petition form.
+This residential checklist provides details and examples of a completed variance packet, including this administrative petition form.

 A neighbor within 1,000 feet of the requested variance may request a public hearing.
 A formal demand for hearing must be submitted, in person to Zoning before the closing date on the posted sign.